david2628/Work2Play/UC-Buy_Rewards.md

 # 1. Buy Rewards

 ## 1.1 Brief Description
-This use case allows users to
+This use case allows users to buy Rewards for their earned coins.

 ## 1.2 Mockup